BruhfessorX/cybercraft5e/docs/player-options/races/vampyrus.md

 *Half-blood adaptability.*
 - **Hybrid Nature:** Choose one Vampyrus trait from any other bloodline, and one Human racial trait (subject to GM approval).
 - **Balanced Blood:** You count as both humanoid and undead.
-- **Ascendant Trait – Adaptive Evolution (Constitution or Charisma 20+):** Once per long rest, as a bonus action, you can temporarily gain one active bloodline ability from another Vampyrus archetype for 1 minute.
+- **Ascendant Trait – Adaptive Evolution (Constitution or Charisma 20+):** Once per long rest, as a bonus action, you can temporarily gain one bloodline ability from another Vampyrus archetype for 1 minute.

 ---